Akkiru/Discord-DDoS-Alerts/README.md

 # DDoS-Alerts
-Checks If Your Server Is Being D/DoSed And Sends A Notification To A Discord Webhook With How Much MB Is Being Hit.
+Checks If Your Server Is Being D/DoSed And Sends A Notification To A Discord Webhook With How Much Packets Is Being Recieved.

 # Installation